kithmiGunawardna/Real-Estate-Price-Prediction-Project/README.md

 # Real_State_Price_prediction
 this is real state price prediction project witch is used python as programing language flask as back end server

 Welcome to the Property Price Prediction Web Application!
 This project is designed to predict property prices using machine learning techniques.
-The application is built with a Python backend using Flask for server development, scikit-learn for model building, and incorporates data cleaning and visualization with Pandas and Matplotlib.
-The frontend is developed using HTML, CSS, and JavaScript to provide a user-friendly interface.
+The application is built with  scikit-learn for model building, and incorporates data cleaning and visualization with Pandas and Matplotlib.

 ## Table of Contents